 Your doctor will also check to see if something else caused your symptoms.

 Your doctor will start you on medicines to help prevent a stroke.
 You may need to take several medicines.

-If tests show that the blood vessels (carotid arteries) in your neck are too narrow, you may need surgery to open them up (carotid endarterectomy).
+If tests show that the blood vessels (carotid arteries) in your neck are too narrow, you may need a procedure to open them up.
 This can help prevent blood clots that block blood flow to your brain.

 How can you prevent another TIA or stroke?

 After you have had a TIA, you are at risk for having another TIA or a stroke.
 But you can make some important lifestyle changes that can reduce your risk of stroke and improve your overall health.

 Treat any health problems you have